zuxel-hlad/binance_converter_clone/README.md

 # get api key from binance
 you need to register on https://www.binance.com, than you need get api key in your profile

+# create .env file
+you find the .env.sample file in project root. create .env file and copy the contents from the file env.sample

 ## Production

 Build the application for production: